 - Please read past issues of VQR before submitting your work so you have a clear sense of our editorial focus.
 A portion of every issue is freely available on this site.
 Or you can purchase a recent issue at your local newsstand or bookstore, or directly from us.

 - Responses will be provided by e-mail.
+Please do not call or e-mail regarding the status of your submission.

 - Due to the high volume of submissions, we cannot respond personally to every submission.